TwelveIterationMods/balm-docs/docs/concepts/runtime.md

 To ensure your third party integration code only runs when Balm is ready for it, you can use `Balm.onRuntimeAvailable()`, which takes a `Runnable` that is ran once Balm has loaded.

-:::warning
+:::info
 This only applies to third party mods.
 Mods that are built on Balm should use `Balm.initializeMod` in their entrypoints as normal.
 :::

 ## Behind the Scenes

-Balm's runtime is loaded using an Service Provider Interface (SPI), and there is an implementation of it for each supported mod loader.
+Balm's runtime is loaded using a Service Provider Interface (SPI), and there is an implementation of it for each supported mod loader.

 Balm defines the class to load for the runtime in a `META-INF/services/` file.
 That's all!

 :::tip
 You can create an SPI using `ServiceLoader` yourself to create platform specific code.

 But you probably don't need to since you can just use a [Platform Proxy](../advanced/platform-proxy.md) or the existing Balm services.

 Just thought I'd mention it so you understand that there really isn't any magic involved in Balm at all.
 :::